Universal cooling of quantum systems via randomized measurements: Cooling Protocol

-Figure~\ref{fig:tls_3panels} shows the system energy in steady state $\rho_\infty$ as a function of the coupling strength $\gamma$ and the interaction time $t_M$.
+Figure~\ref{fig:tls_3panels} shows the system energy $E_\text{S}$ in steady state $\rho_\infty$ as a function of the coupling strength $\gamma$ and the interaction time $t_M$.
+It should be compared to the ground-state energy, with the energy scale chosen such that the ground state energy is zero.
 A significant reduction of the qubit's energy compared to the initial value is observed, which indicates that the system is efficiently cooled down by randomized interactions with the meter.
 For large $t_M$ and small $\gamma$, the system energy deviates from the ground-state energy by approximately $10^{-3}\omega_\text{S}$, which we refer to as the error.
 Notably, in Fig.~\ref{fig:tls_3panels_a}, the steady-state energy decreases as $1/t_M$ as long as $\omega_\text{S}\gg 1/t_M \gg \gamma$.
 When $1/t_M$ becomes comparable to $\gamma$, the energy as a function of $1/t_M$ reaches a saturation limit, cf.\ the different onsets of the saturation regimes for the three different values of $\gamma$.
 Similarly, Fig.~\ref{fig:tls_3panels_b} shows a decrease of the steady-state energy as a function of $\gamma$ as long as $\gamma \gg 1/t_M$.
 Once $\gamma$ becomes comparable to $1/t_M$, the energy as a function of $\gamma$ saturates, as illustrated by the onset of the saturation regime for three values of $1/t_M$.

 The dependence of the steady-state energy on $\gamma$ and $1/t_M$ observed in Figs.~\ref{fig:tls_3panels_a} and \ref{fig:tls_3panels_b} implies that cooling the system towards its ground state is possible with an arbitrarily low error by increasing $t_M$ and reducing $\gamma$ at the same time.
-Indeed, generically, for $\omega_\text{S} t_M\rightarrow\infty$ and $\gamma/\omega_\text{S} \rightarrow0$, the system's steady state tends to the ground state (see \cref{app:ground_state_steady_state}).
-For the regime of weak coupling and long interaction times, $\omega_\text{S} \gg 1/t_M,\,\gamma$, we estimate the steady-state energy as
+Indeed, generically, for $\omega_\text{S} t_M\rightarrow\infty$ and $\gamma/\omega_\text{S} \rightarrow0$, the system's steady state tends to the ground state (see Appendix~\ref{app:ground_state_steady_state}).
+For the regime of weak couplings ($ \gamma \ll \omega_\text{S}$) and long interaction times ($1/t_M \ll \omega_\text{S}$), we estimate the steady-state energy as

 and find qualitative agreement with numerical simulation, as indicated by the black curves in Figs.~\ref{fig:tls_3panels_a} and \ref{fig:tls_3panels_b}.
+Cooling of a qubit for different interaction models as well as randomized interactions has been studied in \cite{prositto_2025_QuantumSci.Technol._EquilibriumNonequilibriumSteady} suggesting similar conclusions.
+However there the authors require resonance of system and meter such that the proposal is not fully system agnostic.